PlanBrewski/wp-mins-to-read/README.md

 wp-mins-to-read WIP
 ===============

-A quick plugin to gerate "min read" varible for WordPress posts.
+A quick plugin to generate the minutes to read for WordPress posts.